Pinpoint tests of microclimate control (cars from 08.2001)

 DETAILS/RESULTS/ACTIONS

-• Is the heater blower motor running continuously?
+• Does the heater fan motor run continuously?

 Yes